The documentation you're currently reading is for version 2.4.1. Click here to view documentation for the latest stable version.

 What is a Pack?¶

-Integration packs can be shared and reused by anyone who uses a service the pack is meant for, and you will find a lot of those on StackStorm Exchange.
-Automation packs are often very specific and have little use outside of a particular team or company; they are usually shared internally.
+Integration packs can be shared and reused by anyone who uses the service that pack is built for.
+You can find many examples of these at the StackStorm Exchange.
+Automation packs are often very site-specific and have little use outside of a particular team or company; they are usually shared internally.

 StackStorm packs are managed through